Deploy a regional self-managed certificate

 • Copy and paste the contents of a PEM-formatted private key.
 The private keys must start with -----BEGIN PRIVATE KEY----- and end with -----END PRIVATE KEY-----.

-12. Click Create.
-Verify that the new certificate appears in the list of certificates.
+The new certificate appears in the list of certificates.

 gcloud

-gcloud certificate-manager certificates create CERTIFICATE_NAME
+gcloud certificate-manager certificates create CERTIFICATE_NAME \

---certificate-file="CERTIFICATE_FILE"
+--certificate-file="CERTIFICATE_FILE" \

---private-key-file="PRIVATE_KEY_FILE"
+--private-key-file="PRIVATE_KEY_FILE" \

 Replace the following:

-• CERTIFICATE_FILE: the path and filename of the CRT certificate file
+• CERTIFICATE_FILE: the path and filename of the CRT certificate file.

-• PRIVATE_KEY_FILE: the path and filename of the KEY private key file
+• PRIVATE_KEY_FILE: the path and filename of the KEY private key file.

-• REGION: the target Google Cloud region
+• LOCATION: the target Google Cloud location.

 Deploy the self-managed certificate to a load balancer